moise-mulungu/mixed-react-projects/project-info/teamdm/tech/react/vocabulary/react-vocabulary.md

 ## global state

-A global state is a JavaScript object that stores data used by React to render components with dynamic content based on user action.
-Applications can include this global state for both functional and class components.
+DM: that was not quite right.
+Update these two vocab entries based on this article: https://dev.to/fkrasnowski/global-vs-local-state-in-react-lp5